 Acknowledging the complexity and diversity of faculty workload, and recognizing how workload affects Carnegie R-1 designation, the University representative workload distribution for tenured and tenure-track faculty on nine-month contracts is 40 percent teaching, 40 percent research, and 20 percent service as these areas are described in the University Handbook Section C.1-C7.
+Other contract lengths such as twelve-month appointments may include varying workload distributions.
 In addition, engaged scholarly activity can be embedded in teaching, research, extension, and service percentages.

 This guidance responds to a request for a policy that captures instructional workload, which is not simple when attending to the realities of faculty appointments.
 For instance, research and extension faculty regularly adjust these percentages to accommodate the demands of larger research projects and in the case of extension the needs of the communities they serve.
-Normally, neither colleges nor units should establish standard teaching, service, or research workloads of less than 10 percent.
+Normally, neither colleges nor units should establish standard teaching, service, extension, or research workloads of less than 10 percent.
 However, there may be exceptional cases when this is appropriate.

-Colleges and units shall account for differing expectations in research, creative activity, discovery, innovation and scholarship, engagement, and service.
+Colleges and units shall account for differing expectations in research, creative activity, discovery, innovation and scholarship, extension, engagement, and service.
 In addition, units should attend to the particularities of instructional workload like differences in class size and levels, instructional modalities, undergraduate mentoring, graduate student mentoring, advising hours, lab instruction, studio sections, and other applied or engaged learning activities in their policies.
 This will maintain flexibility and provide more accuracy in the measure of workload for faculty.